-Falcom Petrochemical ETF (the "Fund") is a fund established under contractual agreement between Falcom Financial Services (the "Fund's manager") and investors in the Fund (the "Unitholders").
-The Fund aims to achieve capital growth and gains on the long term through inactive management of a basket of shares of companies in the petrochemical industry listed on the Saudi stock exchange for the purpose of achieving performance level similar to index performance before fees and expenses.
-The Fund is "open-ended" and does not normally distribute any dividends to the Unitholders.
-Instead, all profits collected in the Fund are reinvested and reflected in the price of the Fund's unit.
-The Fund may, at the discretion and approval of its Board of Directors, distribute excess liquidity in the form of distributions to the Unitholders.
+Falcom Saudi Equity Fund (the "Fund") is a fund established under an agreement between Falcom Financial Services ("Fund's manager") and Fund Investors ("unitholders").
+The Fund's objectives are to achieve long term capital growth through investing in securities listed on the Saudi stock exchange that meet Islamic Sharia.
+The Fund is "open-ended" and does not normally distribute any dividends to the Unit holders.
+Instead, all profits collected in the Fund are reinvested and are reflected in the price of the Fund's units.